google/swift-jupyter/README.md

   will refuse to install packages, and print out an error message explaining why, if you try to install packages in later cells.)
 * Downloads and build artifacts are not cached.
+* `%install-swiftpm-flags` apply to all packages that you are installing; there is no way to specify different flags for different packages.

 ## %include directives